Shareable Amazon resources - Amazon Resource Access Manager

 Shareable Amazon resources

-With Amazon Resource Access Manager (Amazon RAM), you can share resources that are created and managed by other Amazon Web Services.
+With Amazon Resource Access Manager (Amazon RAM), you can share resources that are created and managed by other Amazon Web Services services.
 You can share resources with individual Amazon Web Services accounts.
 You can also share resources with the accounts in an organization or organizational units (OUs) in Amazon Organizations.
 Some supported resource types also let you share resources with individual Amazon Identity and Access Management (IAM) roles and users.

 Can share with IAM users and roles